EightFold24/pwa-training/02-JavaScript/05-async/03-promise-chaining/README.md

 In frontend programming promises are often used for network requests.
 So let's see an extended example of that.

-We'll use the [fetch](info:fetch) method to load the information about the user from the remote server.
-It has a lot of optional parameters covered in [separate chapters](info:fetch), but the basic syntax is quite simple:
+We'll use the fetch method to load the information about the user from the remote server.
+It has a lot of optional parameters, but the basic syntax is quite simple:

 ```js
 let promise = fetch(url);